YutongJ/TFBS/README.md

 (1) "bed_file": all peak files used as positive sets for training gkmSVM

-(2) "PWM": position weight matrix for target TFs
+(2) "PWM": Source position frequency matrix for target TFs.
+Most files are from JASPAR, Factorbook and Xu, et al.(2015).
+All PFMs are transfered to position probability matrix ahead of analysis, thus there are 18 files ended with ".ppm" for use in this folder.

 (3) "SNPs_db153Common": All SNPs found on 23 human chromosomes (from UCSC Genome Browser)